AvidlyWordPress/avidly-theme/README.md

 ### Development
 - Get pagackes with `npm install` command
-- Run development with `npm run watch`command
+- Run development with `npm run watch` command
-- Run production build with `npm run production` command (this also purges caches from edited assets, bu detecting version changes from /dist/mix-manifest.json)
+- Run production build with `npm run production` command (this also purges caches from edited assets by detecting version changes from /dist/mix-manifest.json)

-VERY IMPORTANT: Allways run production build to compile compressed, production-ready CSS and JS.
+VERY IMPORTANT: Always run production build to compile compressed, production-ready CSS and JS.
 Otherwise you'll end up with ridiculously large CSS and JS files and your clients will call you on a Saturday evening when you're trying to enjoy a beer with your friends.

 ### theme.json
 - Setup global settings and styles for block editor.
 Read details from <a href="https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/">Block Editor Handbook</a>.